 Is it slimy when you touch it?

-Many algae types have a slimy texture, so if a clump of pond scum, vegetation, or rock surface is slimy, it’s algae.
+Many algae types have a slimy texture, so if a clump of vegetation or a rock surface is slimy, it’s algae.

 Does it have strands that mat together like hair?